micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 And _if_ the man said to him, "They should really burn the fat first; _then_ you may take _as much_ as your heart desires," he would then answer him, "_No,_ but you must give _it_ now; and if not, I will take _it_ by force."

 ###### 17
-Therefore the sin of the young men was very great before the Lord, for men abhorred[^f] the offering of the Lord. ## Samuel's Childhood Ministry
+Therefore the sin of the young men was very great before the Lord, for men abhorred the offering of the Lord. ## Samuel's Childhood Ministry

 ###### 18
 But Samuel ministered before the Lord, _even as_ a child, wearing a linen ephod.